MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

     ![Related tab](./Media/related-tab.png)

-    You will find that you only have the default unit **Each** now.
-You will add three more units.
+    Note you only have the default unit **Each**, at the moment.
+You'll add three more units.

 1. Select **+ New Unit** at the top of the **Unit Group Units Associated View** section.